This page in brief

 Most of us enjoy chocolate, but looking behind the scenes of how the cocoa is grown reveals some nasty facts.
 Many growers are paid low prices that keep them in poverty, and child slave labour is used on some farms.

-Action to right these wrongs has been slow, but is slowly gathering momentum, due in part to consumer advocacy and buying habits.
-At first, a few smaller chocolate companies sourced their cocoa from Fair Trade or similar certified growers.
+Action to right these wrongs has been slow, with targets and commitments being missed.
+But momentum is growing, due in part to consumer advocacy and buying habits.
+At first, a few smaller chocolate companies sourced their cocoa from Fairtrade or similarly certified growers.
 Then the larger companies began to make some of their range certified.
-Now most major companies are moving towards full certification over then next 5 years.
+Now most major companies have developed communiy development plans that they will hopefully complete in the next 5 years, and bring justice to the cocoa industry.

 We consumers should continue to keep the pressure on by choosing certified chocolate as much as we can.